svenjakemmer/HGFdepletion/README.md

 Using mathematical modeling to determine the uptake and depletion of HGF by hepatocytes.

-The results will be integrated in a large scale tissue model. :chart_with_upwards_trend:
+The results will be integrated in a large scale tissue model. :fireworks: